Geysariyye Monument

 The Geysariyye Monument is a historical and architectural monument of the 17th century located in Ordubad, Nakhchivan Autonomous Republic.
 Situated at market square, the city center of Ordubad, it is one of the Turco-Islamic monuments of Nakhchivan.
 Total area of Geysariyye is 540 m².
 It consists of a large dome and 16 small dome adjacent to it.
 The monument is made of baked bricks with a height of 8.5 meters.
 The windows of the historic building were developed with network method.

 History

-The word "Geysariyye" means a covered Oriental market built for the purpose of selling old-timbered jewels and jewels.
-Such buildings can be found in three parts of the world - Samarkand, Tabriz and Ordubad.
-Mainly gold jewelry was sold here.
+The word "Geysariyye" (قیصریه) in Persian means a covered Oriental market built for the purpose of selling old-timbered jewels and jewels.
+Such buildings can be found in three parts of the world - Samarkand, Lar, Tabriz, Ordubad, etc. Mainly gold jewelry was sold here.
 Some belongings of the shahs, such as jewels, red precious stones were also put on sale here.
 Therefore, this monument was also called “Bazar of Shah”.

-Shah Abbas once built the building for his wife.
+Shah Abbas of Persia once built the building for his wife.
 The purpose of the building was the sale of gold and jewelry belonging to Shah Abbas.